 Vital was appointed as the subcontractor for the automated track warning system (ATWS), safety maintenance, support and safety road rail vehicles (RRVs).

 Rolling stock and cargo traffic on the Forth Rail Bridge

-The railway bridge carried about 30,000 passenger trains in 1907 with a gross weight of 14.6 million tons, while in 2000 the bridge carried about 54,080 passenger trains and 6,240 freight trains with a gross weight of about ten million tons.
+The railway bridge carried about 30,000 passenger trains in 1907 with a gross weight of 14.6 million tonnes, while in 2000 the bridge carried about 54,080 passenger trains and 6,240 freight trains with a gross weight of about ten million tonnes.

 The bridge witnesses 190 to 200 train movements on a daily basis.
 It provides about 150ft of space for ships and boats to ferry underneath it.

 The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia.
 The…